1jour1vin

 Givry

-The Givry and Givry Premier Cru appellation d'origine contrôlée (AOC) is a municipal appellation in the Côte Chalonnaise region, in the Saône-et-Loire department, established by a 1946 decree and covering the municipalities of Givry, Dracy-le-Fort, and Jambles.
+The Givry and Givry Premier Cru Appellation d'Origine Contrôlée (AOC) is a municipal appellation in the Côte Chalonnaise region, in the Saône-et-Loire department, recognized by a 1946 decree and covering the municipalities of Givry, Dracy-le-Fort, and Jambles.
 The Givry appellation comprises 28 climats classified as Givry Premier Cru.
 As is often the case in Burgundy, appellation names may or may not be followed by the name of their climat of origin.

 The Givry vineyard covers approximately 270 hectares at an altitude ranging from 240 to 280 meters, with east/southeast and south-facing slopes.
 The terroir consists of brown limestone, calcareous, and clay-limestone soils.

-Givry and Givry Premier Cru wines are reds made primarily from the Pinot Noir grape and whites made from 100% Chardonnay, the two dominant grape varieties in Burgundy.
-The red wines develop notes of violet, strawberry, blackberry, and licorice on a fairly tannic structure.
-The whites shine with their citrusy, honeyed character, featuring toasty notes and often a lovely length.
-The wines from Domaine Ragot or Domaine Chanson Père et Fils perfectly express these characteristics.
+Givry and Givry Premier Cru wines are reds made primarily from the Pinot Noir grape variety and whites made from 100% Chardonnay—the two predominant grape varieties in Burgundy.
+The red wines develop notes of violet, strawberry, blackberry, and licorice, with a fairly tannic structure.
+The whites stand out for their citrusy, honeyed character, with toasty notes and often a lovely length.
+The wines from Domaine Ragot and Domaine Chanson Père et Fils perfectly express these characteristics.

 A star of the Côte Chalonnaise